Okta-PAM-Resource-Kit/flo-packs/README.md

-# Note: These Okta Workflows are not supported by Okta and needs to be fully tested before use to ensure it works as expected.
+# Note: These scripts are not supported by Okta, and no warranty is expressed or implied.
+Please review and understand all scripts before using.
+Use at your own risk.